Enrollment, Application, and Lottery Process

 Courses, Credits, and Grading

-How does an externship for JD credit at VLS differ from an “internship” during the summer or during college?
+How does an externship for JD credit at VLGS differ from an “internship” during the summer or during college?

 Work Commitment to Earn Credit

 Engaging professionals and the issues they address within the office setting, as matters arise and then inevitably change, is the essence of the exposure we seek for our students earning credit towards their law degree.
 Telecommuting, although emerging in the profession, offers a different quality of experience.
 Virtual externships or hybrid externships are carefully considered if the employer can offer a meaningful experience that overcomes the remote qualities of telecommuting.

 Because of the COVID-19 pandemic, remote work is now permitted and we will work with your supervisors to ensure you still have a productive and rich experience.

 Full-time: The classroom component is a two-credit academic course, and you should expect to spend time in "class" and on assignments consistent with the time you would spend in any other academic course for JD credit.

 Part-time: The classroom component is imbedded within the credits you receive for the externship as a whole.
 A reasonable estimate for time spent per week on coursework is an hour, on average.

 Coursework: You will be expected to participate in an online orientation the week before your externship begins.
 You will draft a learning plan for your academic goals for your externship and meet with your on-site supervisor to engage in a self-evaluation process several times during the semester.
 You will also meet with your faculty supervisor, alone or in groups, several times during the semester, keep a weekly journal reflecting on your experiences, and keep weekly timesheets tracking your on-site hours and billable work.

 You may not extern under the supervision of an unlicensed lawyer when working in a legal practice setting.
 In a policy setting, you may only work under the supervision of someone holding a JD, whether actively licensed to practice or not.